-- 5.6.
+5.6.
 In addition to the primary ratings detailed above, consideration will also be given to the secondary ratings provided by Fitch.
 Fitch is the only rating agency to provide two secondary ratings measuring a bank's individual and support ratings.
-As a minimum an organisation will require to have an individual rating of B (indicating that the bank is strong in its own right) or a support rating of 2 (indicating that there is a high probability of external support). - 5.7.
+As a minimum an organisation will require to have an individual rating of B (indicating that the bank is strong in its own right) or a support rating of 2 (indicating that there is a high probability of external support).

+- 5.7.
 Prior to depositing funds with any bank or building society, additional indicators of creditworthiness (such as credit default swaps, GDP; net debt as a percentage of GDP, potential sovereign and parental support, share price) will also be considered. - 5.8.
-Banks on negative rating watch will be heavily scrutinised before any deposit is made with that institution.
+Banks on negative rating watch will be heavily scrutinised before any deposit is made with that institution. - 5.9.

-- 5.9.
 Currently, in response to the banking crisis, all deposits are with UK institutions.
 Foreign banks would only be considered if they meet our strict criteria, and are recommended by our advisors.
 Any one foreign country would carry a limit of £10m deposits. - 5.10.
 In the event that two or more organisations in the same group meet the criteria detailed in 5.5. then a group limit of £10m will be applied. - 5.11.
 Deposits with banks or building societies will be restricted to 364 days. - 5.12.
-There is operational difficulty for managing deposits during the current period of uncertainty in the banking sector.
-Ideally deposits would be placed for longer to secure better returns, however, uncertainty over counterparty creditworthiness suggests shorter dated deposits would provide better security.
-The Executive Director, Finance and IT Resources will restrict the term of deposits as appropriate. - 5.13.
 The existing Counterparty policy sets out a sound approach to depositing cash in normal market circumstances.
-Whilst this policy still stands, under exceptional current market circumstances the Executive Director, Finance and IT Resources will temporarily restrict deposits to those counterparties considered of higher credit quality than the minimum criteria set out in the policy. - 5.14.
-Examples of these restrictions would be greater use of strongly rated institutions offered support by the UK Government through the Credit Guarantee Scheme or increased use of the DMO account.
+Whilst this policy still stands, under exceptional current market circumstances the Chief Executive will temporarily restrict deposits to those counterparties considered of higher credit quality than the minimum criteria set out in the policy. - 5.13.
+Examples of these restrictions would be greater use of strongly rated institutions offered support by the UK Government through the Credit Guarantee Scheme; increased use of the DMO account and restricting the term of deposits as appropriate.